Jason2866/SDCard_WiFi/README.md

 ## Usage

 ### WiFi Config
-If no WiFi settings are stored the device opens a new access point with the SSID `BTT_TF_CLOUD_AFW`.
+If no WiFi settings are stored the device opens a new access point with the SSID `SDCard_WiFi`.

 **How to set up**